 It may be possible to do a work placement overseas.
 The University would ordinarily continue your visa sponsorship during your period of placement.
 You are advised to speak to an Immigration Adviser to discuss whether an overseas work placement will affect your visa and how to make a new visa application if necessary.

 Please note that the Immigration Advice Service cannot offer advice on visas and immigration requirements for countries other than the UK, and it is your responsibility to ensure that you have the relevant permission to legally enter and work in the country where you will be doing your placement.

 The Immigration Advice Service are unable to offer any advice or support on how to find a work placement.
 However, the Placement Team have provided some very useful information on how to find a placement.

 If you have spoken to employers who say they are not sure if they can offer international students work placements, remember that employers always need to ensure that everyone who works for them has the relevant right to do so.

-UKVI provides guidance for employers who want to offer work to international students in the UK.
-Specific information about offering work placements to international students can be found in the full guide for employers on preventing illegal working in the UK (PDF) and the frequently asked questions.
+UKVI provides guidance for employers who want to offer work to international students in the UK, including specific information about offering work placements to international students.

 Placements without a Student visa